Lack of Intimacy | Couples Therapy | Regina Abayev, JD, LMFT

 The slow creep of boredom and distance that neither person knows how to reverse.

-A rupture that was patched over but never actually repaired.
+A rupture that was patched over but never repaired.

 What we address